peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 ![](https://images-na.ssl-images-amazon.com/images/I/91QMLQuP35L._AC_SL1500_.jpg)

 If you can put up with the memory speed limitation and have no intention of overclocking (well, with a K-series CPU anyway), then this is the kind of board that should be on your PC building wishlist.
 It ticks most of the important boxes, and at $125, it’s well priced, though the competition is tough with many premium B460 motherboards priced in this range.
+This is one of the cheap motherboards for gaming In 2021.

 It’s got a strong VRM, 2.5Gb LAN, Wi-Fi 6, and adequate, if not particularly outstanding, I/O. Pairing it with a 65W non-K processor and having a crack at pseudo overclocking is definitely worth the minimal efforts too.

 If you can live with the maximum DDR4-2666 speed, something like an Intel Core i5-10600 and B460M Mortar, paired with a decent mid-range GPU, would deliver a quality, affordable gaming combo.

 2. ### [ASRock B460 Steel Legend ](https://amzn.to/3inCywp)

 CPU support: Intel 10th Gen | Socket: LGA 1200 | Size: ATX | Memory support: 4x DIMM, up to DDR4-2933 (i7,i9) or DDR4-2666 (i5) | Expansion slots: 2x PCIe 3.0 x16, 1x PCIe 3.0 x1 | Video ports: 1x DisplayPort, 1x HDMI | Rear USB: 4x USB 3.2 Gen (1x Type-C), 2x USB 2.0 | Storage: 2x M.2, 6x SATA 6Gbps | Network: Realtek 2.5Gb LAN

 The ASRock B460 Steel Legend is an awesomely named mid-range B460 entry.
 At USD 120, it’s what we’d call a mid-range B460 board.

 A look over the specs indicates that your $120 is well spent on some important areas.
 You get a pair of heatsink-covered M.2 slots, an e-key M.2 slot for an optional Wi-Fi card, a front USB Type-C header, and a good helping of RGB onboard.

 ![](https://images-na.ssl-images-amazon.com/images/I/71RMxkbCwKL._AC_SL1200_.jpg)

 The increased power demands of 10th generation CPUs mean motherboards generally have to include improved VRM designs, and on that front, the B460 Steel Legend is very well equipped.
 It includes a 9+1 phase VRM powered by a single 8-Pin EPS connector.
+This is one of the cheap motherboards for gaming In 2021.

 Each stage can deliver up to 60A.
 Bear in mind that overclocking is not allowed on B460 motherboards, so the VRM will not see extreme loads as you might get with an all-core overclocked Intel Core i9 10900K.

 The ASRock B460 Steel legend will appeal to buyers who aren’t so interested in bells and whistles but want a solid ATX board capable of powering any 10th Gen CPU without bursting into flames.

 Integrated Wi-Fi would have been a nice cherry on top for the price, and that's arguably one of the reasons we prefer the MSI B460M Mortar.
 But the ASRock B460 Steel legend is still a highly competitive offering and comes highly recommended by us.
 It shows its steel, one might say.
 If it had Wi-Fi, we might even have said it was legendary.

 ## BEST INTEL Z390 MOTHERBOARD